openaustralia/morph/README.md

 Ruby 2.4.10, Docker, MySQL, SQLite 3, Redis, mitmproxy.
 (See below for more details about installing Docker)

-Development is supported on Linux (Ubuntu 16.04 works best; Ubuntu 18.04 is possible with some setup) and Mac OS X.
+Development is supported on Linux (Ubuntu 20.04) and Mac OS X.

 ## Repositories